October 18, 2012

 Computer Speed

 Computer viruses often effect the speed of your computer.
-If you notice it is taking unusually long to upload documents, turn the computer on or off, or do normal computer functions it could be a sign there is a computer virus.
+If you notice it is taking unusually long to upload documents, it could be a sign there is a computer virus.

 System Errors or Blue Screen

 Computer viruses can cause an extreme amount of system errors to occur.
-If you notice you have a lot of system errors happening when you are using your computer or you experience the blue screen of doom these might be caused by a virus on your computer.
+If you experience the blue screen of doom these might be caused by a virus.

 4 Most Popular Tablets